 Your child’s rights – know your child’s rights and where to turn for help We have listed great resources below around this.

 What are you doing? - a film about autism

 In 2012, we created a valuable resource to help students better understand their peers on the autism spectrum.

 The aim of the film was to educate school children about ASD so that they could accept their peers on the spectrum, understand why they behave in the ways they do and become moreaccepting and inclusive.

 Our film ‘What are you doing?’, along with accompanying teaching materials, was distributed to every school in Australia, totalling over 10,000 copies nationwide.

-The school years can be divided into a few different stages:
+The school years can be divided into different stages:

 Looking for a primary school